Archive for August, 2009

-We sometimes use Flickr to host our pictures and RockYou to make them tumble on to the page.
-Unfortunately, these are often blocked.
+We sometimes use Flickr to host our pictures and, unfortunately, this is sometimes blocked.
 A real shame as we have so many delightful pickies of smiling folk on our days around the country.
 Have a look at home and you’ll get a lot more out of the experience.

 One of the best elements of Flickr though, is that they allow outside (”third party”) applications or websites to communicate and exchange information with the images you host there.